tfpf/Mc-OS-themes/Teal-Sea-Light/README.md

+# Teal-Sea-Light

 This is a gnome-theme that contains a modified GTKRC and GTK.CSS.
-As such it licence is GPLv2, of which the downloaded file contains a copy.
+As such its licence is GPLv2, of which the downloaded file contains a copy.

- GRAND GTK.CSS FILE is a modified GTK.CSS with each element its own settings
+ GRAND GTK.CSS FILE is a modified GTK.CSS with each element its own settings.
- Created by PAULXFCE (2017)
+ Created by PAULXFCE (2017).

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by